mozhaev-dev/CPI-backend/README.md

 Notice: put "host.docker.internal" in POSTGRESQL_DBHOST, if you want to connect to localhost.

 Build for production:
-1. Run
-  docker-compose build
-2. Run
-  docker-compose up dev
+1. Build dev container, you should do it once. docker-compose build dev
+2. Run build, you have to do it every time you pull new source code version. docker-compose run build
-3. After building, stop container and run docker-compose up prod
+3. After building, you can run prod server. docker-compose up prod